-- ALL NEW ANIMAL Exhibitors MUST attend the Consumer Protection Training in order to exhibit at the 2021 Fair. - All poultry arriving to fair, need a pullorum-typhoid certificate.
-If you do not have a Typhoid Free Flock Certificate, please contact Jane Achenbach at (608) 874-4420 before July 15th, 2021.
-Refer to Wisconsin, County, District & State Fairs Animal Health Rules and Regulation listed in the back of the fair book. - Health forms will go to vet at check-in.
+- All poultry arriving to fair, need a pullorum-typhoid certificate.
+If you do not have a Typhoid Free Flock Certificate, please contact Jane Achenbach at (608) 874-4420 before July 15th, 2022.
+Refer to Wisconsin, County, District & State Fairs Animal Health Rulesand Regulation listed in the back of the fair book. - Health forms will go to vet at check-in.
 All birds will be checked by both Vet and Superintendent; any bird not in show quality condition will be sent home. - Follow Poultry Standard of Perfection for breed classification.
 Exhibitors may enter up to two birds per class in each item number.
 Roosters and Hens are 8 months and older; Cockerels and Pullets are 3 to 7 months old; Ducks and Geese are 3 months and older. - Exhibitors must have their fair entry tags!
 TAGS NEED TO BE PLACED ON CAGE for identification of each bird.
-Feeding dishes will be supplied for exhibitors to feed and water their poultry. - Showtime will start at 10 a.m.
-Thursday.
-Awards will be given for Showmanship Classes, Champion Bantam, Champion Chicken and Champion Waterfowl. - Exhibitors are responsible for CLEANING POULTRY UNITS after the release of birds on SUNDAY.
+Feeding dishes will be supplied for exhibitors to feed and water their poultry.

+• Exhibitors are responsible for CLEANING POULTRY UNITS after the release of birds on SUNDAY.